College Braves Cold for Work Day 2024

 “We're really excited to get this many people down here and get the community working and getting more involved,” Jocie Funderburk said, a crew leader at the garden.

-Funderburk, overseeing a crew for weeding and broad-forking the beds, emphasized the importance of the project for planting seeds in "you-pick" beds, allowing community members to harvest their produce.
+Funderburk, who led a crew focused on weeding and using a broad fork on the garden beds, highlighted the importance of the project in planting seeds for the "you-pick" beds, where community members can later harvest their own produce.

 “We need to make a lot of signage,” Ian Ibarra said, a leader on the sign-making project. “[it’s important to] make sure that people are being respectful of the space, and make sure that people are staying out of the pollinator garden and the CSA garden, which are on either side of the you-pick garden.”

-At another location, a large group of students prepared land for a long-term project between the Community-Oriented Regeneration Efforts (CORE) building, the farm, and the garden.
+At another site, a large group of students prepared the land for a long-term project situated between the Community-Oriented Regeneration Efforts (CORE) building, the farm, and the garden.

 “We are building the foundation for a medicine wheel garden,” Haylee Ziegler — one of the leaders in the initiative — said.
 “Eventually, there's going to be a big garden full of native plants that will be a very sacred space where people can come to pray and meditate and get away from the rest of the school.
 So we're working with our crew [land stewards] to come up with native, Cherokee-specific plants that are significant to the Cherokee people to plant here.”